ra90x/Floyd-Warshall-Algorithm/readme.md

 5. Call the `floyd_warshall` method on the algorithm object, passing your graph as input.
 6. Retrieve the computed shortest distances or perform other operations based on your requirements.

+## Directory Hierarchy

+- `main.py` - contains the main function to run the application.
+It also contains a Performance test at the end of this file.
+- `app.py` - conatins all the functions that contain application logic.
+- `unit_tests.py` - contains all the unit tests to check the quality of code.

 ```python
 # Example usage in Python